kyma-project/website/content/blog-posts/2022-12-21-deprecation-of-istio-sidecar-injection-annotation/index.md

 ## Change the sidecar injection annotations to labels

 You must replace `sidecar.istio.io/inject` annotation with the `sidecar.istio.io/inject` label on each of the Pods listed after executing the previous commands.
-In order to do so, ...
+In order to do so, you must replace annotation in favour of label in your workload's Pod's template.

 ```
 Insert instructions